The Rainbow Songs Holistic Approach to Learning Music

 Visual learners: These people like to see what the teacher is doing and learn well from diagrams, symbols and text.
 In our system this type of learning is supported by the interpretation of actions and signs that go with music.

-Kinesthetic learners: These people learn from tactile experience and doing things actively.
+Kinesthetic learners: These people learn from tactile experience and by doing things actively.
 This type of learning is supported in our approach by the performing of actions, signs, dance, clapping, stomping, signing etc.